jared-bloomer/KW4JLB-Documentation/docs/source/how_tos/allstarlinux/stats/index.rst

 You want to uncomment the lines according to your system.
 For the ASL image you want to use the lines for Debian Linux.

+For changing where the statistics get reported to, just update the ``statpost_url`` variable accordingly.